-Our conservation programme is based in the beautiful coastal region of Sainte Luce, surrounded by extremely rare and threatened fragments of littoral (coastal) forest.
-You will carry out important, hands-on, conservation fieldwork with species including lemurs, bats and amphibians, help with community initiatives and environmental education.
-You'll also have the chance to explore the beautiful local area, meet some amazing people and enjoy some spectacular sunsets.
+The SEED Conservation Research Programme (SCRP) is based in the beautiful coastal area of Sainte Luce, surrounded by extremely rare and threatened fragments of littoral forest.
+Join us and you will carry out important, hands-on, conservation fieldwork with species including lemurs, bats, chameleons and amphibians, help with community initiatives, and environmental education.
+You'll also have the chance to explore the local area, meet some amazing people and enjoy some spectacular sunsets.

 At a glance

 - Dates: Four schemes each year.
 See dates